 The Discipline Matrix is a tool for administrators to respond appropriately when students have committed serious violations, per the Code of Student Conduct.
 This tool is designed to offer consistency at all levels across the District so that students are disciplined fairly from school to school when their behavior requires punishment beyond the classroom.
-There are two different versions of the Matrix which assign interventions and consequences for the following grade levels: Grades K-2
+There are four different versions of the Matrix which assign interventions and consequences for the following grade levels: Grades K-2

 The Matrix is designed to assist you and your child in understanding the consequences of seriously violating school rules.
 While most parents will have no need to be familiar with the Matrix, the School Board and the District want to ensure that parents are knowledgeable about the actions of its school administrators when students misbehave.
 The Matrix enables administrators to assign consequences consistently, regardless of the school your child attends.

 HOW DO I READ THE DISCIPLINE MATRIX?